 High School Option Courses:

 All courses taken at COTC while attending high school are included in the total number of credits completed and attempted and in the GPA.
 A student could possibly transition to a regular degree seeking student upon graduating from high school and immediately be on cancellation status.
-A student who is on cancellation status in his first semester due to high school option courses will be placed on a “probation” status (code HP1) and have one semester to work his way back to an eligible status.
-If the student does not meet the SAP requirements for GPA and/or completion or exceeds MTF at the end of the first semester as a regular student, he will go to cancellation and could submit the SAP Petition as normal procedures require.
+A student who is on cancellation status in their first semester due to high school option courses will be placed on a “probation” status (code HP1) and have one semester to work their way back to an eligible status.
+If the student does not meet the SAP requirements for GPA and/or completion or exceeds MTF at the end of the first semester as a regular student, they will go to cancellation and could submit the SAP Petition as normal procedures require.
 Occasionally, a high school student will obtain an associate’s degree when completing high school graduation requirements.
 If this happens, the student will need to complete a Graduated/Second Program Petition to be considered for financial aid.